Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Numerical example of scalability

 \section{Numerical example of scalability}

 In this appendix, we provide a numerical indication of the scalability of our protocol to systems with large number of degrees of freedom, by showing the number of measurements required to achieve a fixed accuracy of the reconstructed Hamiltonian scales only polynomially in the system size $N$.
 Specifically, we simulated the reconstruction of the zeroth order terms in the Floquet Hamiltonian of the DQS of a disordered Heisenberg/XXZ model, for several values of $N$ and a fixed value of $\tau$ (below the Trotter threshold).
 To access larger system sizes, we used matrix product states (MPS) techniques implemented via the ITensor~\cite{Fishman2020} library.
-The trotterized time evolution is very naturally implemented on MPS using the time-evolving block decimation (TEBD) algorithm.
-In Fig.~\ref{fig:DMRGscaling} we show our results, where for each value of $N$ we added simulated measurements noise from a finite measurement budget $N_{\rm meas.}$ chosen to achieve a fixed parameter distance $\Vert\hat{\boldsymbol{c}}^{\rm rec}-\hat{\boldsymbol{c}}^{\rm ex}\Vert\approx 0.1$.
+The Trotterized time-evolution is very naturally implemented on MPS using the time-evolving block decimation (TEBD) algorithm.
+In Fig.~\ref{fig:DMRGscaling} we show our results, where for each value of $N$ we added simulated measurements noise from a finite measurement budget $N_{\rm meas.}$ chosen to achieve a fixed parameter distance $\Vert\hat{\boldsymbol{c}}^{\rm rec}-\hat{\boldsymbol{c}}^{\rm ex}\Vert\approx 0.1$, with the hat denoting a normalized coefficient vector.